-30-year averages are a standard timeframe for reporting climate variables.
-Weather varies day to day, month to month, and year to year.
-In order to look at long term trends rather than short-term variation, many scientists consider the climate to consist of the average weather over a 30-year period.
+30-year averages are standard timeframes for reporting climate variables, because weather varies day to day, month to month, and year to year.
+Scientists consider the climate to consist of the average weather over longer periods of time, usually 30 years.
 Many variables can be assessed, including average temperature or precipitation, average maximum temperature, average minimum precipitation, and average winter snowpack.

-A2 Emissions Scenario is described in the IPCC's Special Report on Emissions Scenarios (SRES) from 2000.
-This emissions scenario was used for projections that were published in the IPCC Third Assessment Report from 2001, and assumed continuously increasing world population and continued economic development without coordinated international efforts to reduce emissions.
+A2 emissions scenario is described in the IPCC's Special Report on Emissions Scenarios17 (SRES) from 2000.
+This emissions scenario was used for projections that were published in the IPCC Third Assessment Report16 from 2001, and assumed continuously increasing world population and continued economic development without coordinated international efforts to reduce emissions.

-B1 Emissions Scenario is another SRES scenario (see A2) from 2000, but this one assumes slower population growth and a more collaborative and ecologically friendly world.
+B1 emissions scenario is another SRES scenario (see A2) from 200017, but this one assumes slower population growth and a more collaborative and ecologically friendly world.

 CAMPO is the Capital Area Metropolitan Organization, which covers Bastrop, Burnet, Caldwell, Hays, Travis, and Williamson Counties in Texas.
 CAMPO coordinates transportation planning with cities, counties, and agencies.
+See Appendix A for a map of the CAMPO area.

-CNR (CNRM-CM5) is a GCM developed by the National Center for Meteorological Research in France.
-It is one of a many models used to produce the projections in the IPCC's Fifth Assessment Report.
+CNR (CNRM-CM518) is a GCM developed by the National Center for Meteorological Research in France.
+It is one of a many models used to produce the projections in the IPCC's Fifth Assessment Report.19

-CSIRO (CSIRO-Mk3.5) is a GCM developed by the Centre for Australian Weather and Climate Research.
-It is one of many models used to produce the projections in the IPCC's Third Assessment Report.
+CSIRO (CSIRO-MK3.5)20 is a GCM developed by the Centre for Australian Weather and Climate Research.
+It is one of many models used to produce the projections in the IPCC's Third Assessment Report.17

 El Niño is a phase of the "El Niño Southern Oscillation" (ENSO) that is associated with high surface pressure over the western Pacific, resulting in cooler and wetter conditions in the Southeastern U.S., including Texas.
-While El Niño conditions can occur every few years, a strong El Niño has not occurred since 1997-98.